nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 **The Template**

 The template can be a corporate template with logo, table of contents, picture and content in MS Word or OpenOffice format.
-The template contains simple merge fields (like in Office templating), but also a&nbsp;_content_&nbsp;field.
+The template contains simple merge fields (like in Office templating), but also a _content_ field.

 **The associated Document**